flutter/website/src/docs/cookbook/plugins/play-video.md

 ## 2. Add permissions to your app

-Next, you need to ensure your app has the correct permissions to stream videos from the internet.
-To do so, update your `android` and `ios` configurations.
+Next, update your `android` and `ios` configurations to ensure that your app has the correct permissions to stream videos from the internet.

 ### Android

-Add the following permission to the `AndroidManifest.xml` just after the `<application>` definition.
-The `AndroidManifest.xml` can be found at `<project root>/android/app/src/main/AndroidManifest.xml`
+Add the following permission to the `AndroidManifest.xml` file just after the `<application>` definition.
+The `AndroidManifest.xml` file is found at `<project root>/android/app/src/main/AndroidManifest.xml`.

 <!-- skip -->
 ```xml